DivS-15/SearchYouTubeClone/README.md

  4. Store the received data items in a mutable list and emit distinct results which matches the entered query.
  5. **SharedFlow is used to divide the emitted-result-flow into two streams which are then collected as follows ->**
       - Search stream is collected in viewModel for a given search-query
       - Scroll flow is collected to check whether the search-query is same as scroll-query( used to check if user has scrolled for a given query)

 ### 2. Coroutines for Image Loading and network-requsts
 - Coil library is used to load images off the main thread.
 - Retrofit comes with first-class support for co-routines and is hence used for querying the network data-source.

 ### 3. LiveData and ViewModel are used to handle Ui Logic.
  - search-query is defined as **MutableLiveData of type SavedStateHandle** to listen to user's action in the ui-layer
-       - Search and Scroll actions are goverrned by logic implemented by respected **sealed classes in ViewModel**
+ - Search and Scroll actions are governed by logic implemented by respected **sealed classes in ViewModel**

 ## Application Link and Future Scopes:
 Clone the Repo and supply your YouTube api key to get started.
-We are planning to implement a fragment that displays most-popular video-images in India Also a Login-module will be implemented for the benifit of authorised users.
+We are planning to implement a fragment that displays most-popular video-images in India.
+Also a Login-module will be implemented for the benifit of authorised users.